REL13-BP04 Manage configuration drift at the DR site or Region - Reliability Pillar

 Common anti-patterns:

-Level of risk exposed if this best practice is not established: Medium
+Level of risk exposed if this best practice is not established: High

 Implementation guidance

-• Use AWS CloudFormation to deploy your infrastructure.
+2. Use infrastructure as code (IaC).
+Keep your production infrastructure and application configuration templates accurate, and regularly apply them to your disaster recovery environment.
 AWS CloudFormation can detect drift between what your CloudFormation templates specify and what is actually deployed.

 Resources